 Review and Rank Panel members agree to:

-- Dedicate time for application review and Review and Rank Panel meetings - Sign a statement declaring that they have no conflict of interest and a confidentiality agreement.
+- Dedicate time for application review and Review and Rank Panel meetings, including a training. - Sign a statement declaring that they have no conflict of interest and a confidentiality agreement.

 2. REVIEW AND RANK PANEL SELECTION